-Help our native wildlife to thrive by stopping the spread of invasive plants!
+Help our native wildlife to thrive by stopping the spread of invasive non-native plants!

 Plants are vital for our health and environment.
-They improve air quality, boost our health and wellbeing, help to mitigate the impacts of climate change, and provide a home for other wildlife.
+They improve air quality, boost our health and wellbeing, help to offer climate change resilience, and provide a home for wildlife.
 Most of us have plants in our gardens and ponds that are not native – they originally came from other parts of the world and have been introduced to Britain by people.

-While these non-native plants can help us to create beautiful ornamental displays to enjoy, if they escape into the wild some become invasive, harming our wildlife and environment, economy, and even our health and the way we live.
+While these non-native plants can help us to create beautiful ornamental displays to enjoy, if they escape outside the garden some become invasive, harming our wildlife and environment, economy, and even our health and the way we live.

 How can I help protect the environment while enjoying my garden?